MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 done < <(tail -n +2 $setupFileLocation)
 ```

-If your results look like `xzy10.0.0.0/24` and not expected `abc10.0.0.0/24xyz`, there might be a hidden character lurking in your CSV file.
+If your results look like `xzy10.0.0.0/24` and not the expected `abc10.0.0.0/24xyz`, there might be a hidden character lurking in your CSV file.
 Add a test column with the same prefix value, rearrange your CSV columns, and copy/paste your CSV contents in/out of a simple Notepad editor.
 In writing this article, the rearrangement of the CSV columns finally fixed the error.

 ### Arguments are expected or required